Complex and Adaptive Dynamical Systems: A Primer

-Dissemination of information through social networks is one of many examples where diffusion processes play a paramount role.
-The simplest model of diffusion is the Brownian motion, the erratic movement of grains suspended in liquid observed by the botanist Robert Brown as early as in 1827.
+Dissemination of information through social networks is one of many examples where diffusion processes plays a paramount role.
+The simplest model of diffusion is the Brownian motion, {which is} the erratic movement of grains suspended in liquid observed by the botanist Robert Brown as early as {}1827.
 Brownian motion became the prototypical example of a stochastic process after the seminal works of Einstein and Langevin at the beginning of the 20th century.